 - The lyric sheet is more than one typed page

 You need to let your lyrics breathe!

-Your need to breathe while singing it…
+You need to breathe while singing it…

-If there are too many syllables in the line, or there’s no time to breathe between phrases you have to carve out some more space so you can sing without running out of air.
+So if there are too many syllables in the line, or there’s no time to breathe between phrases you have to carve out some more space so you can sing without running out of air.

-But your audience needs to breathe too!
+Your audience needs to breathe too!